 * * *

-Final note: If you’ve decided to book a freighter expedition, I also recommend reading my post “How to Prepare for Container Ship Travel?”.
+Final note: If you’ve decided to book a freighter expedition, I also recommend reading my post “How to Prepare for Traveling on a Cargo Ship?“.